chinmaysagade/reWizeNotes/inner_engg.md

 #### Create what you want.
 pay attention to creation and you cannot get bored. you only get bored when you are stuck in your own mnd.

+#### Karma.
+Karma is about becoming the source of one's own creation.In shifting responsibility from heaven to oneself, one becomes the very maker of one's destiny.